mapcrafter/mapcrafter/docs/installation.rst

   * (libboost-test if you want to use the tests)
 * For your Minecraft worlds:

-  * Anvil World Format
+  * Anvil world format
-  * Minecraft 1.6 Resource Packs
+  * Minecraft 1.6 resource packs

 Building from Source
 ====================